Intestinal Tumors in Cats and Dogs

 body inflammatory state caused by infection) and peritonitis (inflammation of the abdominal lining).

-There are no clinical trials specifically designed for intestinal tumors in pets, however, there are clinical trials
+Although there are no clinical trials specifically designed to test new treatments for intestinal tumors in dogs, there are

 Pet Clinical Trials section.